 * Although remote instruction without the benefit of digital media is outside the scope of this article, we extend our heartfelt thanks to teachers across the country who have dedicated countless hours to creating paper instructional packets and calling students (and their families) who lack adequate internet access or computer equipment at home.
 We also wish to thank the many advocates working to right the wrong that is the digital divide. (return to article)

-† For more on phonological awareness, see “Teaching Reading Is Rocket Science” in the Summer 2020 issue of American Educator, available at aft.org/ae/summer2020/moats. (return to article)
+† For more on phonological awareness, see “Teaching Reading Is Rocket Science” in the Summer 2020 issue of American Educator, aft.org/ae/summer2020/moats. (return to article)

 § To find reviews of specific digital resources, visit commonsense.org/education/search?contentType=reviews.
 However, keep in mind that technology changes so fast, it is hard for any organization to keep up with the latest multimedia options; unfortunately, researchers can’t mobilize quickly enough to provide high-quality evidence on the effectiveness of most tools on the market. (return to article)

 1. “Children and Media: Tips from the American Academy of Pediatrics,” American Academy of Pediatrics, May 2018, bit.ly/32PVego.

 2. J. Hutton et al., “Associations Between Screen-Based Media Use and Brain White Matter Integrity in Preschool-Aged Children,” JAMA Pediatrics 174, no. 1 (2019).

 3. D. Gentile et al., “Bedroom Media: One Risk Factor for Development,” Developmental Psychology 53, no. 12 (2017): 2340–2355.

 4. A. Park, “Too Much Screen Time Can Have Lasting Consequences for Young Children’s Brains,” Time, January 28, 2019.